 Step 6 - Sand the Surface

 Using a piece of sandpaper or a sander, sand down the surface of the plywood until you have removed any remaining glue or pieces of leftover Formica.
+Keep your protective eyewear on for this step and add a face mask to keep any particles from getting into your lungs.
 Once smooth, your surface is ready to be redone.

 Step 7 - Apply Glue